gh-unit/gh-unit/README.md

 $ pod install
 ```

 Note: If you don't have a Tests target in your project, you will get an error: "[!]
 Unable to find a target named Tests".
+If you named your test target something different, such as "ProjectTests" then the Podfile target line would look like: `target :ProjectTests do`.

 You should use the `.xcworkspace` file to work on your project:
 ```xml